 Reproductive Rights Oral History Project

-This oral history project traces the life histories of key activists who were involved in these activities, exploring how their broader trajectory/life experiences shaped their role in the reproductive rights movement and their activism more broadly.
-The interviews thus provide material of broad relevance to those interested in histories of population control, reproductive rights, feminism, global health, development, and international activism.
+The Reproductive Rights Oral History Project (RROHP) traces the life histories of several activists involved in these movements, including the initiators of the “Women’s Declaration on Population Policies” published in 1992 and organizers of the “Rio Conference on Reproductive Health and Justice” held in January 1994 on the eve of the ICPD.
+The interviews provide material of broad relevance to those interested in histories of population control, reproductive rights, feminism, global health, development, and international activism more broadly.

 Oral histories were collected by Nicole Bourbonnais, Associate Professor of International History and Politics at the Graduate Institute.